 - 2 Click Start, then click Run.
-The Run dialog box opens. - 3 In the Open text box, type d:\runmenu.exe (where d is the drive letter of your DVD drive). - 4 Click OK.
+The Run dialog box opens. - 3 In the Open text box, type d:\runmenu.exe (where d is the drive letter of your CD or DVD drive). - 4 Click OK. - 5 If this is the first time you have inserted the red Drivers and Applications CD, accept the End User License Agreement (EULA) by clicking Yes, I accept it, then clicking Continue.
+The Gateway Driver and Application Recovery program starts and the Drivers and Application Recovery tab appears.

-- 5 If this is the first time you have inserted the red Gateway CD, accept the End User License Agreement (EULA) by clicking Yes, I accept it, then clicking Continue.
-The Gateway Driver and Application Recovery program starts and the Drivers and Application Recovery tab appears. - 6 Select a single device driver to reinstall. - OR -
+- 6 Select a single device driver to reinstall. - OR -